 "Mother's help" are unqualified nannies who work together with mothers helping them with the children and the housework.
 Professional childminders work at their house, look after your child in their premises that have to be inspected by Police and Social Services.

-For a child under school age (under 4) one options may be to use a day nursery that provides day care for a specific period of time (there are either part time, i.e. 4 hours a day or two days a week, or full time day nurseries).
+For a child under school age (under 4) one option may be to use a day nursery that provides day care for a specific period of time (there are either part time, i.e. 4 hours a day or two days a week, or full time day nurseries).
 They take children from around 3 months up to school age.

 Community members are also welcome to advertise on Facebook in the Outpost London closed group.
 Outpost’s partner organization FOCUS may also be able to share any resources or knowledge they have.
 Outpost can also forward your question to the Outpost community to see if they know someone (we would need your permission and to know the area in London where you live).

-However, we cannot emphasize it enough regarding childcare: Please be very cautious to trust your child to anyone without doing a thorough background check first.
+However, we cannot emphasize enough regarding childcare: Please be very cautious to trust your child to anyone without doing a thorough background check first.
 London is a big city and there are people who work without a permit or having entered the country illegally.

 In the UK, school is compulsory from the age of 4 (a child has to be 4 by the beginning of September the year he/she starts school) to the age of 16.
 Often, private schools offer nursery classes from the age of 2.